-Based on EU legislation an international anti-abuse clause has been adopted in Danish Tax law.
-The anti-abuse clause prevents companies from benefiting from Danish double tax treaties and tax legislation in general if the main purpose or one of the main purposes of the arrangement is to achieve a tax advantage contrary to the purpose of the double tax treaty or the tax legislation.
+Based on EU legislation (the EU anti-tax avoidance directive - ATAD), a general antiabuse clause has been adopted in Danish tax law.
+The anti-abuse clause prevents companies from benefiting from Danish double tax treaties and tax legislation in general if the main purpose or one of the main purposes of a certain arrangement is to achieve a tax advantage contrary to the purpose of the double tax treaty or tax legislation.